 1. Freelance Writing Gigs

-Deb Ng and her writing team searches the web and finds freelance proofreading jobs for you daily on Freelancewritinggigs.com.
+Deb Ng and her writing team search the web and find freelance proofreading jobs for you daily on Freelancewritinggigs.com.
 It's a top online community for freelance writers and editors.
 Proofreading jobs are posted under its own section, so it's easy to search quickly for those jobs.
 The listings come from multiple sources, and employers can post job ads as well.
 The fact that it's a blog is great, because people can comment on the various job postings.
 Maybe a link in the job ad doesn't work, or someone has experience with a company or employer and wants to warn others to be cautious.
 Check the jobs and comments daily, as jobs tend to close fast due to so many people applying.

 You can find freelance proofreading jobs on Craigslist.com as well.
 Check listings in large metro areas, such as New York, Chicago and Los Angeles.
 Search your area as well for any listings.
 You can find good opportunities on Craigslist, but you should never respond to an ad: